JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_5.md

 ### Variable elimination

-[Variable elimination](https://en.wikipedia.org/wiki/Variable_elimination) is a simple and general exact inference algorithm in _any_ probabilistic graphical models.
+[Variable elimination](https://en.wikipedia.org/wiki/Variable_elimination) is a simple and general exact inference algorithm in _any_ probabilistic graphical model.

 The running time will depend on the _graph structure_ of the model, _but_, by using [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) we can avoid enumerating all assignments.